 Capitainer has developed a solution based on a combination of new, advanced microfluidic technologies and traditional well established dried blood spot (DBS) techniques.
 The solution delivers a highly accurate volumetric sample for quantitative analytical results of the highest standard .

-We see many demands on a sampling device for blood to be successfully implemented into clinical diagnostic pathways and have therefore built these features into our product.
+We see many demands on a device for successful home sampling of blood and have therefore built these features into our product.
 In this blog we would like to highlight three of them:

 1: It should be impossible to leave an incorrect sample